If Cholesterol Is A Problem For You, Consider Your Diet

 More about the fear of high cholesterol

-In the article found at Dr Mercola points out that cholesterol could easily be described as the smoking gun of the last two decades.
+In an article by Dr. Mercola, he points out that cholesterol could easily be described as the smoking gun of the last two decades.

-For those who are taking cholesterol-lowering drugs, it is important that you read the information in the article above as well as this one to learn about how dangerous such drugs can be.
+For those who are taking cholesterol-lowering drugs, it is important that you read the information online to learn more about how dangerous such drugs can be.

 Diet and natural remedies can play a big part in reducing cholesterol levels